thomas-darcy/neo4j_assignment/content/parttwo.md

 WHERE cact.cityName = sact.cityName or oact.cityName = sact.cityName
 RETURN c.customerName, s.supplierName
 ```
-Should go back and review the import data to ensure it's clean
+Looks to be an issue with the way the data has been imported

 [README.md](/README.md)